-The following is a summary of the rights, preferences and privileges of the Preferred Stock, as set forth in a Certificate of Designations, Preferences and Rights of Series B Preferred Stock of NNG to be filed with the Secretary of State of Delaware immediately prior to the acquisition of a majority of the outstanding stock of Litton.
+The following is a summary of the rights, preferences and privileges of the Preferred Stock, as set forth in a Certificate of Designations, Preferences and Rights of Series B Preferred Stock of NNG filed with the Secretary of State of Delaware.
 A copy of the certificate of designations is attached as Exhibit C. This summary is not a complete description such rights, preferences and privileges and the rights of holders of the Preferred Stock are governed by the precise language of the certificate designations, not this summary.
 All references to Northrop Grumman below are to NNG, as the new holding company for Northrop Grumman and Litton.
 As described above, NNG will change its name to "Northrop Grumman Corporation" upon completion of the Northrop reorganization and the acquisition of a majority of the outstanding stock of Litton.